 ADD MORE CHORES TO THE LIST: With kids home every day from school there will be more clean up and added chores.
 Don’t let the kids get away with making messes and not cleaning them up.
 Add daily clean up to their chore list.
 Also add in things like fixing breakfast or lunch to the list that may not be on their school year schedule.
 Older kids can easily put together oatmeal or cereal for breakfast and sandwiches or wraps for lunch.

 KEEP WET THINGS OUTSIDE: Sprinklers, pools, water guns and more make their way into your life during summer months.
 Running in and out in wet shoes, bathing suits or shorts is common during the summer, but it also brings a mess for you to clean up.
 Create an area in your mud room or on your deck for wet things to stay.
+This could even be outdoor garden furniture.
 If you don’t have an outside changing area, create a simple one with some pvc pipe and shower curtain on your back deck for quick changes before kids track water through your house.
+Here are these reasons why one should get their roof replaced and get some renovation done before it’s too late.

 TOYS STAY IN BEDROOMS: Don’t find your entire home overrun with toys this summer.
 Make a rule that all toys stay in bedrooms.
 Enforce it by taking away any toy found in other parts of the house.
 You can set the rules according to your home and kids, but sticking to the rules is mandatory for this to work.
 Whether you throw away, donate or hold for a length of time, a toy that isn’t in it’s room is subject to removal and possession by the parent.